bensanmorris/max_sub_array/README.md

 # max_sub_array

 An implementation of max sub-array.
 I wrote the greedy impl but implemented the divide and conquer version referencing the pseudo algorithmn in "Introduction to Algorithms" by Cormen et al. Although the greedy algorithmn is n^2 and the divide and conquer logarithmic the greedy version performs better for the sample test case (taken from the book).
+I think this is due to the overhead introduced by recursion.

 ```
 ===============================================================================